lpod/lpod-python/doc/level1.rst

     headings as well.

     However, a heading is a special paragraph which owns additional properties related to its hierarchical level and its numbering.
+As an consequence, some heading-specific methods are provided.

     - Heading level
         A heading owns a special property which indicates its hierarchical level